 However, if the fall occurred on government property, such as a sidewalk maintained by a city or municipal entity, you may face additional notice requirements and shorter filing deadlines.
 Consulting with a lawyer soon after the accident can help ensure that all legal deadlines are met, preserving your right to seek compensation.

-By reaching out to Levine And Wiss, you can gain the support and guidance needed to pursue your claim with confidence.
-Contact us today to schedule a consultation and learn more about how we can help you recover compensation for your ice-related slip and fall injuries.
+We have over 100 years of combined experience and have recovered hundreds of millions in slip and fall on ice settlements for past clients.
+Contact us today to schedule a consultation and learn more about how we can help you recover compensation for your slip and fall injuries.